 2.2.
 How Does the EIT Act (as amended) Contribute to the e-Criminal Evidence Framework?

+Before KUHAP 2025 came into force, Indonesian law did not contain a single, comprehensive procedural code governing e-evidence.
+In that vacuum, the EIT Act functioned as the principal general statutory basis for recognising and using electronic material in criminal proceedings, supplemented in particular areas by sector-specific regimes such as anti-corruption and anti-money-laundering legislation.

+The EIT Act’s first and most important contribution was recognition.
+Article 5 affirms that Electronic Information, Electronic Documents, and their printouts are lawful evidence, and further states that they constitute an expansion of the legally valid means of proof under Indonesian procedural law.
+That formulation was doctrinally significant because it provided the bridge by which courts could receive electronic material even though the older CPA 1981 was drafted on largely analogue assumptions.
+At the same time, the wording of Article 5 was never entirely self-sufficient.
+By framing e-evidence as an “extension” of valid evidence under the applicable law of procedure, the EIT Act acknowledged electronic proof without fully specifying its procedural status, classification, or mode of treatment across all criminal cases.
+In practice, courts and practitioners moved toward broad acceptance, but the statutory technique remained indirect rather than comprehensive.

 A second, and continuing, contribution of the EIT Act lies in Article 6.
 That provision states in substance that electronic information may satisfy a legal requirement of written form so long as the information can be accessed, displayed, its integrity is assured, and it can be accounted for so as to explain a situation.
 Article 6 is important because it supplies an admissibility-oriented benchmark centred on accessibility, displayability, integrity, and accountability.
 Yet it also reveals the limits of the pre-KUHAP framework.
 The EIT Act did not build from those criteria a full procedural architecture governing collection, preservation, chain of custody, forensic examination, and courtroom authentication.
 Nor did it expressly articulate a distinct requirement of probative value.
 As a result, the Act recognised e-evidence at the level of principle, but left many operational questions to interpretation and practice.

 The EIT Act additionally contributed investigative powers and digital-procedure safeguards, but again only in a partial and sectorally framed manner.
 Article 43 requires investigators to take account of privacy, confidentiality, continuity of public services, and data integrity; it regulates searches and seizures of electronic systems in accordance with criminal procedure; it enumerates specific powers of specially authorised civil-servant investigators (PPNS), including preserving data by rendering it inaccessible, requesting information from electronic-system providers, and ordering temporary access suspension for accounts and digital assets; and it provides the only express statutory basis for cooperation with foreign investigators to share information and evidence.
 Even so, this regime was incomplete.
 Its core operative powers were framed through PPNS authority rather than as a general code for all criminal investigators, and the Act still referred crucially back to the general law of criminal procedure instead of supplying a self-contained digital search-and-seizure regime.